Deep Progressive Feature Aggregation Network for High Dynamic Range Imaging: Conclusion

 \section{Conclusion}

-High dynamic range (HDR) imaging in dynamic scenes is still a challenging problem.
-Most existing HDR methods produce results with undesirable ghosting artifacts caused by misalignment between low dynamic range (LDR) images.
-In addition, adequate compensation should also be applied to the corrupted contents in under and overexposed regions.
-Otherwise, distortions will appear in the generated HDR images.
-In this paper, we propose a multi-scale sampling and aggregation network for HDR imaging in dynamic scenes.
-The proposed method implicitly aligns LDR images by sampling and aggregating high-correspondence features around the misaligned pixels at different scale spaces.
-Then, the aggregated features are progressively fused in a coarse-to-fine manner, so our proposed method can effectively reduce the ghosting artifacts caused by object motion.
-In addition, we propose a dense wavelet sub-network to merge the aligned features and generate corresponding HDR images, which decomposes the input into several non-overlap frequency subbands for feature extraction.
-Different frequency subbands contain different information for reconstruction, so our method can effectively compensate for corrupted content in saturated regions.
-Experiments show that our proposed model significantly outperforms other HDR methods and achieves the best results.
-In addition, the HDR images generated by our model contain fewer distortions and more detailed content, leading to the best visual quality.
+High dynamic range (HDR) imaging in dynamic scenes remains a challenging problem in image processing and computer vision.
+In this paper, we propose a deep progressive feature aggregation network for HDR imaging in dynamic scenes, which implicitly aligns LDR images by sampling and aggregating similar features around unaligned pixels in different scale spaces.
+The aggregated features are then progressively fused in a coarse-to-fine manner, resulting in reduced ghosting artifacts caused by object motion.
+To further enhance the quality of the generated HDR images, we introduce a dense wavelet sub-network, which decomposes the input feature into non-overlapping frequency subbands for feature extraction.
+Different frequency subbands contain distinct information for reconstruction, enabling our method to effectively compensate for corrupted content in saturated regions.
+Experimental results demonstrate that our proposed method outperforms existing HDR methods, achieving state-of-the-art results with fewer distortions and more detailed content, leading to superior visual quality.